WheatonCS/Lexos/test/test_suite/Cutter/seg_doc/README.md

-## Test file: catBobcat.txt
+## Test file: BaJin_Autumn_1940.txt

-0. UPLOAD BaJin_Autumn_1940.txt

-1. CUT:
+1. Upload BaJin_Autumn_1940.txt

-	- Select Segment/Document
+2. Under the "Prepare" menu, select "Cut"

+3. Set the cut mode to "Segments"

-	- Set Number of Segments to 10
+4. Set "Segment Size" to 10

-Results:
+5. Click "Apply"

-- After the cut you should have 10 equal length segments
+6. You should now have 10 documents, each a segment of the original, all equal in length

+Results: ResultFiles_BaJin_Autumn_1940